- Cheapest non-owner car insurance companies in Iowa

 Non-owners car insurance averages $153 in Iowa, and State Farm offers the lowest rates.
 In our analysis, State Farm was the top pick overall.
 Remember that your age, gender, and driving record significantly impact insurance rates.

-Take the time to compare options to find the best non-owner car insurance in Iowa.
-Use the tool above to easily compare non-owner insurance providers near you.
+Shop around to find the best Iowa non-owner car insurance available.
+Use the tool above to compare non-owner insurers in your area.

 Methodology